Microplastics & Oxidative Stress

 The Science

-Glutathione is the body's primary cellular defense against oxidative load.
+Glutathione is the body's primary cellular defense against the oxidative load microplastics create.

-Glutathione (GSH) is a tripeptide produced in every cell.
-It's the most abundant intracellular antioxidant in the human body — and the one your liver relies on most for phase II detoxification, the process of binding toxins and tagging them for excretion.
+Glutathione (GSH) is produced in every cell.
+It is the most abundant intracellular antioxidant in the human body — and the one your liver relies on most for phase II detoxification: the process of binding toxins and tagging them for excretion.

-When your oxidative load exceeds your glutathione supply — which happens chronically under environmental toxin pressure — cells enter a state of sustained stress.
+When your oxidative load exceeds your glutathione supply — which happens chronically under modern plastic exposure — cells enter a state of sustained stress.
 Tissue repair slows.
 Inflammation signals don't resolve.
 Energy output drops.
+Replenishing glutathione is the most direct intervention available.

 "Glutathione depletion is consistently observed in tissues exposed to high microplastic burden, suggesting it as a key biomarker of plastic-induced oxidative stress."